-Getting a new job is always nerve-wracking and frazzling, but I was pretty excited about this one.
-Yeah, I was leaving a job I loved… but I cut my commute in half, made more money, and the job had pretty good benefits and room for advancement… sounds great, right?
+Getting a new job is always nerve-wracking and frazzling, but I was pretty excited when I landed my new job.
+Sure, I was leaving a job I loved… but I cut my commute in half, made more money, and the job had pretty good benefits and room for advancement… sounds great, right?

 I hated the job so much.
 The environment wasn’t a good fit for me, and neither were my main responsibilities.
 I kept trying to push through it, telling myself that I simply wasn’t used to a new environment after almost 5 years at my previous job, and with time it would all fall into place eventually.
 But time actually made it much worse.
 My mental and physical health started to deteriorate.

 I think a lot of us just push through jobs we hate because we feel like they’re a great opportunity, because job-searching is a pain, because we think when we’re young our jobs are “supposed” to be horrible, etc. I also feel like a lot of people don’t fully know their jobs are sucking the life out of them.

 #1: You feel an overwhelming sense of dread when you have to go to work.

 It’s totally normal to feel jittery if you have something major happening at work.
 But if you wake up and you immediately feel dread and panic on a regular day… no meetings, no presentations, no deadlines, no reports due…. you might hate your job more than you realize.
 Getting up and going to work probably isn’t going to feel amazing, but ideally you should be at least okay with it and not wanting to freak out right after that alarm clock goes off.

 #2.
 You are more irritable and short-tempered with your family and friends.